-Football Medical Association – University are currently signing an agreement with the FMA to be a direct partner.
-Links clearly to the football industry and provides opportunities for students to access current practice in football and potential career prospects.
+Football Medicine & Performance Association (FMPA) – UCLan is just one of 2 universities that currently partners the FMPA.
+This partnership gives students direct links to the football industry and provides opportunities for students to access current practice in football and potential career prospects.

 Links with a variety of individuals working in elite sport who guest lecture on the programme.
 All with extensive experience in their field both in elite sports and in the football industry.